theRocket/evchargestation-optimizer/README.md

 This project uses machine learning optimization techniques and the Google Maps API to find the ideal location for new electric vehicle charging infrastructure.

 According to government data cited in a late Dec 2023 [article in the WSJ](https://www.wsj.com/business/autos/investors-sour-on-ev-charging-companies-f6318bfb), the U.S. has around 159,000 public charging ports now at 60,000 locations.
-The supply required to meet EV demand over the next 5 years varies from a tripling to a 10x increase:
+The estimated supply needed to meet EV demand in the next 6 years varies from a tripling to a 10x increase:
 > President Biden aims to have 500,000 public chargers in the ground by 2030.
 Consulting firm McKinsey estimates that around 1.5 million public chargers would be needed by then if half of car sales are electric.

 Also cited in this article are the difficulties EV charging companies have remaining economically viable during this classic "chicken-and-egg" problem of supplying the EV charging infrastructure needed in advance of demand for EVs in order to reduce range anxiety and consumers' reluctance to commit to an EV purchase.
 However, the capital investment required to build out charging locations before consumers are buying electricity places a heavy burden on the for-profit EVSE enterprise.
 Placing this infrastructure in strategically optimized locations could help them acheive return on their investment in the near term.